Biography

 It was in late 2014, that Janny decided to push her boundaries and go for an international audience by putting her music on NumberOneMusic.
 She received a very good response from all over the world.

 She also started attending concerts of her very great role model, Greek singer Nana Mouskouri.
-In time, Janny was lucky enough to get serious coaching from Nana.
-Something to be forever grateful for.
+With time, Janny was lucky enough to get serious coaching from Nana.
+Something Janny is forever grateful to Nana for.

 Once fully recovered in 2018, she set a determined course to make her dreams come true.